Blythe Adamson, PhD, MPH

 Infectious disease epidemiologist and economist accelerating the development of valuable drugs, vaccines, and public health policy

-Where I work: I am an Affiliate Professor at the University of Washington in the Comparative Health Outcomes, Policy and Economics (CHOICE) Institute, a Principal Scientist at Flatiron Health in New York City, and a COVID-19 expert at Testing for America.
-I also advise and generate evidence for governments, industry, academic institutions, and non-profit organizations.
+Where I work: I am Affiliate Professor at the University of Washington in The Comparative Health Outcomes, Policy & Economics (CHOICE) Institute, Director of Quantitative Sciences at Flatiron Health in New York City, and COVID-19 Advisor at Testing for America.
+As a consultant, I generate evidence and advise governments, industry, and non-profit organizations through Infectious Economics, LLC.

 What I do: To inform decisions I compare the effectiveness of treatments and interventions, mathematically model disease progression and transmission, analyze electronic health records and wearable data, design healthcare resource allocation strategies, and develop novel research methods using natural language processing and machine learning.
 Business Insider recently recognized me as one of the Top 30 Leaders Transforming Healthcare.

 Tools and skills used: Coding in R, Python, C++, Stata, and more, I use methods including dynamic transmission modeling, Markov, decision trees, agent-based microsimulation, natural language processing, and machine learning for causal inference, forecasting, and decision-making.